 - Born to Dark

 Richard Matheson is a popular science fiction, horror, and fantasy author and screenwriter.
 Many of his books have been adapted for the big screen, some more than once, such as I Am Legend, most recently starring well-known actor Will Smith.

-Matheson published his first short story at just eight years old, inspired by the 1939 movie Dracula and similar.
-After serving during the First World War, he attended the University of Missouri, where he earned his bachelor’s degree.
+Matheson published his first short story at just eight years old, inspired by the 1939 movie Dracula.
+After serving during World War II, he attended the University of Missouri, where he earned his bachelor’s degree.
 Matheson died at age 87 in his Los Angeles home in 2013.